 It’s often found growing on slopes (in soil that’s not particularly rich) that are moist during winter and spring and well drained the rest of the year.
 I grow mine on a south-facing slight slope, in partial shade.
 The soil’s a bit rocky and has been amended with leaf compost.
 Large rocks nearby help keep roots cool and moist.
 During very warm and dry periods I give supplemental water, especially when they’re young.

 For centuries, Native Americans valued bear grass and used it sustainably for basketry and decoration, and ate the roasted roots.
 Today bear grass is having a very tough time surviving with our myriad modern threats: Logging and other habitat loss, introduced forest pathogens and insects that affect associated species, fire suppression, and the floral industry that recklessly collects it for lucrative commerce (much of it is exported).
-If you know of a florist that uses bear grass, ask them where they got it and explain the disastrous ramifications.
+If you know of a florist who uses bear grass, ask them where they got it and explain the disastrous ramifications if necessary.
+Never take this plant (or any other native plant) from the wild.

 Bear grass is a fire resistant species that is often the first plant to grow after a fire.
 Like many other native plants, it needs periodic burns for strong new growth.
 Following a light fire that increases light, growing space, and soil nutrients, bear grass sprouts from its rhizomes, which lie just under the soil’s surface.
 But when fires are suppressed—often due to timber industry management—the result is fewer but much more intense fires that kill rhizomes, making it impossible for the plants to come back.

 All these perils affect not only the species directly, but also its pollinators—nearly 30 species of flies, beetles, and bees, and possibly some butterflies, moths, and wasps.
 Besides pollinators, bear grass also provides food for rodents, deer and elk, and even mountain goats at higher elevations, as well as other habitat components, such as nesting material for birds, mammals, and insects—all of which are essential, interconnected ecosystem members.
 More info on conservation here.

 Beargrass’s only close relative, X. asphodeloides, grows in the southeastern part of the U.S.